 It all starts with a content calendar.
 Plan your product launches, community events, upcoming news releases, and other messaging that will come directly from your business.
 While you’re at it, jot down national conversation starters like big sporting events and awards ceremonies.
 Account for national holidays and the ones made up for the internet, too.
 There are built-in audiences for these events and a common theme that will act as a springboard for your messages.

 Who is your audience?

 When it comes to deciding which platforms you’ll have a presence on for your social media marketing, match the platform demographics up with those of your customers.
-Facebook is a no-brainer, but what about Instagram, Snapchat, TikTok or LinkedIn?
-Instagram’s audience tends to skew slightly female.
-They’re also younger and are more apt to live in urban settings, as opposed to rural or suburban.
-Snapchat, much like Instagram, has a young audience and is also more popular among women than men.
-If you’re considering LinkedIn, its audience tends to be more educated, more affluent and skews slightly older.
+Facebook is a no-brainer, but what about Instagram, Snapchat, TikTok, or LinkedIn?
+Instagram’s audience is the younger generation.
+Snapchat, much like Instagram, has a young audience and is also more popular among generation Z. If you’re considering LinkedIn, its audience tends to be more professional.

 How will you say it?